gbrigens/IU-SSAD-Lab04-Template/README.md

-Attetnion, Only change code in the above mntion files, otherwise you might run into troubles, and you haave to fix it not TA.
+Attetnion, Only change code in the above mntion files, otherwise you might run into troubles, and you have to fix it not TA.